 Using a Menu Within the Call Flow Builder

-The Call Flow Builder was created to catch or divert spam callers by creating steps that would challenge the caller, solving a spam problem with 100% accuracy.
+The Call Flow Builder can catch or divert spam callers by creating steps that would challenge the caller, solving a spam problem with 100% accuracy.
 By creating a "Menu" within a CallRail Call Flow, the call won't appear on your call log (or be billed) if the caller doesn't successfully navigate the menu.
 If the caller reaches the menu and listens to the menu three times without selecting a menu option, CallRail will automatically prevent that call from showing on your call log, reports, and your billing.

 Since we are unable to prevent people from calling a telephone number, filtering out the call within the menu is a great line of defense for spam or robocallers.
 Here's how to set up a menu in a company's Call Flow Builder.

-- Click Tracking at the top of the page.
+- Click Workflow at the top of the page.

 - Choose + Create New Call Flow at the top of the page.